 2. Dong Quai

 Used throughout Asia for more than 2,000 years, dong quai is one of the most popular herbs in Traditional Chinese Medicine.
-It's Chinese name literally means "state of return", referring to it's hormone-balancing properties.
+It's Chinese name literally means "state of return", referring to its hormone-balancing properties.

-The unique mix of volatile oils located in dong quai’s roots can inhibit the action of epinephrine and histamine—compounds that regulate muscle contraction.
+The unique mix of volatile oils in dong quai’s roots can inhibit the action of epinephrine and histamine—compounds that regulate muscle contraction.
 By doing so, dong quai can increase relaxation in the uterus, mitigating spasms and cramps.

-But dong quai's benefits go far beyond the inhibition of epinephrine and histamine.
+But dong quai's benefits go beyond the inhibition of epinephrine and histamine.
 For example, ferulic acid is highly prevalent in dong quai.
 Ferulic acid has a host of proven advantages, including antioxidant, anti-inflammatory, antimicrobial, anti-carcinogenic, anti-coagulant, and anti-hyperlipidemic properties.

 Fenugreek is one of the oldest known medicinal herbs in recorded history, with use dating back to ancient Egypt and Greece.
-In modern Egypt and India, fenugreek is still one of the most common herbs used to treat menstrual disorders.
+In modern Egypt and India, fenugreek is still one of the most common herbs used to manage menstrual disorders.

 Why has fenugreek withstood the test of time?
 Multiple studies have uncovered some impressive scientific backing for its efficacy.

 In one study, women who took fenugreek during their period reported decreases in the severity of pain, the duration of pain, and their reliance on conventional pain killers.
 Women also reported improvements in other period-related symptoms, like fatigue, nausea, low energy, headache, and mood swings.
-No one reported any side-effects of fenugreek.
+No one reported any side effects of fenugreek.

 Scientists are just beginning to understand exactly how fenugreek works to reduce pain.
 Researchers think fenugreek uses a variety of potent plant compounds to blunt the inflammatory process.
 And these compounds are powerful.
 When fenugreek's compounds are extracted as a concentrate, one study reported that their effects are similar to morphine.